 In accordance with CCNE’s procedures, the Commission provides the opportunity for program constituents and other interested parties to submit, in writing, third-party comments concerning a program’s qualifications for accreditation.

-Written third-party comments regarding programs must be received by CCNE by no later than March 10 (21 days prior to the first day of the scheduled on-site evaluation).
+Written third-party comments regarding programs must be received by CCNE by no later than October 14, 2020 (21 days prior to the first day of the scheduled site evaluation).
 Only signed comments are accepted by CCNE.
 CCNE shares third-party comments with members of the evaluation team prior to the visit, but at no time during the review process are these comments shared with the program.
 During its review of the program, the evaluation team considers third-party comments that relate to the accreditation standards.
 All third-party comments submitted to CCNE must be written in English, consistent with CCNE's policy on Conduct of Business in English.

 If you would like to submit a third-party comment for a program currently under review,